 Registration to the classes is binding and happens through the Saiffa webpage.

 You can also pay for the classes at Saiffa.
-We accept cash, most credit cards and “Smartum”- , “Kulttuuriseteli”-, "Virikeseteli"-coupons and "Ticket Duo"-, "Mind & Body"-, "TYKY" and "Sporttipassi"-tickets.
+We accept most credit cards and “Smartum”- , “Kulttuuriseteli”-, "Virikeseteli"-coupons and "Ticket Duo"-, "Mind & Body"-, "TYKY" and "Sporttipassi"-tickets, invoicing is also possible.
 If you already have paid for the class/course and are unable to attend you can compensate for the class by taking any other equally long, or shorter class during the on-going semester (for example a spring class in the spring semester).

 We recommend wearing relaxed clothes that are suitable for indoor exercise and that you are comfortable moving in (for example sweatpants, t-shirt and indoor sneakers).
 A water bottle is also useful.